 A committee of the Board composed entirely of independent Directors approves transactions with related persons, as defined under SEC regulations.
-The Compensation Committee approves all compensation we pay to employees who may qualify as related persons, and the Audit Committee approves all other related party transactions, as specified in its charter.
+The Compensation Committee approves all compensation we pay to employees who may qualify as related persons, and the Nominating, Governance and Review Committee approves all other related party transactions, as specified in its charter.

-For transactions that do not qualify as related party transactions, but may otherwise present a conflict of interest, our Code of Ethics and Business Conduct requires the Nominating, Governance and Review Committee of the Board (for our executive officers and Directors) or the Chief Executive Officer or Chief Legal Officer (for non-executive officers and non-Directors) to determine that no conflict of interest exists.
+For transactions that do not qualify as related party transactions, but may otherwise present a conflict of interest, our Code of Ethics and Business Conduct requires the Nominating, Governance and Review Committee (for our executive officers and Directors) or the Chief Executive Officer or Chief Legal Officer (for non-executive officers and non-Directors) to whether a conflict of interest exists.